mitunkantipaul/mitunkantipaul/content/authors/admin/_index.md

 I also began experimenting with Numpy, Pandas, Jupiter Notebook, and Matplotlib, as well as taking some Coursera courses on Machine Learning, Deep Learning, and Tensorflow.
 I did my undergrad thesis on Object Detection using YOLOv5.

-I am now looking forward to pursuing a Master's degree, conducting research in Deep Learning and Computer Vision, and building a career in Machine Learning.
+I am now looking forward to pursuing a PhD degree, conducting research in Deep Learning and Computer Vision, and building a career in Machine Learning.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv.pdf" "newtab" >}}resumé{{< /staticref >}}.